 3. The deductible amount of the Child Tax Credits has decreased

-As Americans abroad, you can deduct the full amount of the child tax credit, which is again $2,000 for qualifying children 17 years old or younger.
+As Americans abroad, you can deduct the full amount of the child tax credit, which is again $2,000 for qualifying children 17 years old or younger in 2023.
 In tax year 2021, the amount nonrefundable amount was up to $3,600 per child, however that is no longer the case.

 4. You can’t claim the refundable portion of the Child Tax Credit if you use the FEIE